arranf/hots.dog-API/README.md

 # hots.dog API

 The [hots.dog](https://hots.dog/) API provides Heroes of Storm statistical information.
-This package provides a Dart library for using those APIs
+This package provides a Dart library for using those APIs.